vshotarov/lamya/docs/source/index.rst

 Build script
 ~~~~~~~~~~~~
-Or you could write a simple build script which imports the
+Or you could write a simple build script which uses the
 :class:`pygeon.site_generator.SiteGenerator` like so:

 .. code-block:: python